MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 # Use DMA to receive UART data on STM32 with unknown data length

+This repository may give you information about how to read data on UART by using DMA when number of bytes to receive is now known in advance.

+In STM32 microcontroller family, U(S)ART reception can work in different modes:

+- Polling mode (no DMA, no IRQ): Application must poll for status bits to check if new character has been received and read it fast enough in order to get all bytes
+	- PROS
+		- Very easy implementation
+	- CONS
+		- Very easy to loose receive characters
+		- Works only in low baudrates
+- Interrupt mode (no DMA): UART triggers interrupt and CPU jumps to service routine to handle data reception
+	- PROS
+		- Most commonly used approach across all applications today
+		- Works well in common baudrate, `115200` bauds
+	- CONS
+		- Interrupt service routing is executed for every received character
+		- May stall other tasks in high-performance MCUs with many interrupts
+		- May stall operating system when receiving burst of data at a time
+- DMA mode: DMA is used to transfer data from USART RX data register to user memory on hardware level.
+No application interaction is needed at this point except processing received data by application once necessary
+	- PROS
+		- Transfer from USART peripheral to memory is done on hardware level without CPU interaction
+		- Can work very easily with operating systems
+	- CONS
+		- Number of bytes to transfer must be known in advance by DMA hardware
+		- If communication fails, DMA may not notify application about all bytes transferred

+This article focuses only on *DMA mode* with unknown data length to receive.

+### Important facts about DMA

+DMA in STM32 can work in `normal` or `circular` mode.
+For each mode, it requires number of *elements* to transfer before events are triggered.

+- *Normal mode*: In this mode, DMA starts transferring data and when it transfers all elements, it stops.
+- *Circular mode*: In this mode, DMA starts with transfer, but when it reaches to the end, it jumps back on top of memory and continues to write

+While transfer is active, `2` of many interrupts may be triggered:

+- *Half-Transfer complete (HT)* interrupt: Executed when half of elements were transferred by DMA hardware
+- *Transfer-Complete (TC)* interrupt: Executed when all elements transferred by DMA hardware
+	- When DMA operates in *circular* mode, these interrupts are executed periodically

+*Number of elements to transfer by DMA hardware must be written to relevant DMA registers!*

+As you can see, we get notification by DMA on *HT* or *TC* events.
+Imagine application assumes it will receive `20` bytes, but it receives only `14`:
+- Application would write `20` to relevant register for number of bytes to receive
+- Application would be notfified after first `10` bytes are received (HT event)
+- **Application is never notified for the rest of `4` bytes**
+    - **Application must solve this case!**

+### Important facts about U(S)ART

+Most of STM32 series have U(S)ARTs with IDLE line detection.
+If IDLE line detection is not available, some of them have *Receiver Timeout* feature with programmable delay.
+If even this is not available, then application may use only *polling modes with DMA*, with examples provided below.

+IDLE line detection (or Receiver Timeout) can trigger USART interrupt when receive line is steady without any communication for at least *1* character for reception.
+Practicle example: Imagine we received *10* bytes at *115200* bauds.
+Each byte at *115200* bauds takes about `10us` on UART line, total `100us`.
+IDLE line interrupt will notify application when it will detect for `1` character inactivity on RX line, meaning after `10us` after last character.
+Application may react on this event and process data accordingly.

+### Connect DMA + USARTs together

+Now it is time to use all these features of DMA and USARTs in single application.
+If we move to previous example of expecting to receive `20` bytes by application (and actually receiving only `14`), we can now:
+- Application would write `20` to relevant register for number of bytes to receive
+- Application would be notfified after first `10` bytes are received (HT event)
+- Application would be notified after the rest `4` bytes because of USART IDLE line detection (IDLE LINE)

+### Final configuration

+- Put DMA to `circular` mode to avoid race conditions after DMA transfer completes and before user starts a new transfer
+- Set memory length big enough to be able to receive all bytes while processing another.
+    - Imagine you receive data at `115200` bauds, bursts of `100` bytes at a time.
+    - It is good to set receive buffer to at least `100` bytes unless you can make sure your processing approach is faster than burst of data
+    - At `115200` bauds, `100` bytes means `1ms` time

 # Examples

 All examples were originally developed on `NUCLEO-F413ZH` development board in configuration: